gulabs/graph-node/docs/environment-variables.md

   generated from that are kept in memory until the entire file is done processing.
 This setting therefore limits how much memory a call to `ipfs.map` may use. (in bytes, defaults to 256MB)
+- `GRAPH_ENTITY_CACHE_SIZE`: Size of the entity cache, in kilobytes.
+Defaults to 10000 which is 10MB.
 - `GRAPH_MAX_IPFS_CACHE_SIZE`: maximum number of files cached in the the `ipfs.cat` cache (defaults to 50).
 - `GRAPH_MAX_IPFS_CACHE_FILE_SIZE`: maximum size of files that are cached in the `ipfs.cat` cache (defaults to 1MiB)
-- `GRAPH_ENTITY_CACHE_SIZE`: Size of the entity cache, in kilobytes.
-Defaults to 10000 which is 10MB.
-- `GRAPH_QUERY_CACHE_BLOCKS`: How many recent blocks per network should be kept in the query cache.
-This should be kept small since the lookup time and the cache memory usage are proportional to this value.
-Set to 0 to disable the cache.
-   Defaults to 1.
-- `GRAPH_QUERY_CACHE_MAX_MEM`: Maximum total memory to be used by the query cache, in MB.
-The total amount of memory used for caching will be twice this value - once for recent blocks, divided evenly among the `GRAPH_QUERY_CACHE_BLOCKS`, and once for frequent queries against older blocks.
-The default is plenty for most loads, particularly if `GRAPH_QUERY_CACHE_BLOCKS` is kept small.
-Defaults to 1000, which corresponds to 1GB.
-- `GRAPH_QUERY_CACHE_STALE_PERIOD`: Number of queries after which a cache entry can be considered stale.
-Defaults to 100.
 - `GRAPH_MAX_API_VERSION`: Maximum `apiVersion` supported, if a developer tries to create a subgraph with a higher `apiVersion` than this in their mappings, they'll receive an error.
 Defaults to `0.0.6`.
 - `GRAPH_RUNTIME_MAX_STACK_SIZE`: Maximum stack size for the WASM runtime, if exceeded the execution